 KLCC (Kuala Lumpur City Centre) is the central business district of KL, with the Petronas Twin Towers being the undisputed highlight of this area.

 There are lots of malls and luxury hotel chains in this area, including the Suria KLCC shopping mall at the base of the twin towers.
-This opens out to the KLCC Park, where there are numerous hotels that offer views of the twin towers that are so sought after by Instagrammers.
+This opens out to the KLCC Park, where numerous hotels offer sought-after views of the twin towers.

 The Kuala Lumpur Convention Centre is in this area, and the streets are generally less chaotic than the rest of KL.
 Being a high-end luxury area it’s also a bit harder to find cheap eats, but Bukit Bintang is not far away.